Convert Word to PDF

 Portable PDFs from Word documents

 Drop a .docx, get a PDF.
 Works in your browser — files stay on your device.
 Good for resumes you want to send, letters you want to print, contracts you want to archive.
 Complex layouts (multi-column, tracked changes, equations) may convert with reduced fidelity; for pixel-perfect output, Microsoft Word's built-in Save as PDF is the right tool.
-For everything else, this is faster, free for single pages, and private.
+For everything else, this is faster, free up to 10 MB, and private.

 Frequently asked questions